-Panini Announces NFLPA Exclusive Starting in 2016
+Panini Confirms NFL, NFLPA Exclusive Starting in 2016

-Although it had been rumored for several weeks, Panini officially announced that they have entered into an exclusive agreement with the NFL Players Association.
+While it had been rumored for several weeks, Panini officially announced that they have entered into an exclusive agreement with the NFL Players Association.
 The multi-year deal is set to begin in 2016 and specific terms of the deal were not disclosed.
 Currently, Panini and Topps both have an NFL license.

 Under the current agreement, Topps and Panini are each permitted 17 releases per year, but the new agreement will allow Panini more options for their NFL product lineup.
 In 2009, Topps briefly lost their license, but regained it shortly thereafter.
 2010 was the last major change for the NFL license as Upper Deck lost their license and Panini essentially took their place.